-The historic Hotel Brunswick served customers for almost a century and is closed, but currently under renovation.
+The historic Hotel Brunswick has served customers for almost a century and is closed but currently under renovation.
 Also, check out the White Rock Auto Court, one of the last auto court motels on Route 66.
 If you’ve got an appetite, have a go at Mr. D’s Route 66 Diner, with their great sign and even better burger.
 Throughout the city are over 60 buildings that are listed on the National Historic Register.

 Today, the Kingman area is home to some 45,000 people with numerous recreational opportunities nearby, including the Colorado River, Lake Mead, Lake Havasu, and Lake Mohave.
-It is also the closest city to the Grand Canyon Skywalk, the transparent horseshoe-shaped cantilever bridge on the edge of the Canyon that is a popular tourist stop.
+It is also the closest city to the Grand Canyon Skywalk, the transparent horseshoe-shaped cantilever bridge on the edge of the Canyon is a popular tourist stop.

 Kingman is located in northwestern Arizona at the intersection of Interstate 40 and U.S. 93.